iruanwn/Praticando-git-2/README.md

 # Praticando-git-2
-Um repositório utilizado para a aprendizagem do git
+Um repositório utilizado para a aprendizagem do git.